Scroll to content down-arrow phone right-arrow contract-time left-arrow logo-graphic email wage high-vis location search logout login

 They support us by providing an enterprise co-ordinator, and adviser

-Meetings take place termly to discuss progress
+Meetings take place termly to discuss progress and offer suggestions for ongoing development, if appropriate

 Job Centre Plus for Schools